belka-ew/tanya/README.md

 [![Dub downloads](https://img.shields.io/dub/dt/tanya.svg)](https://code.dlang.org/packages/tanya)
 [![License](https://img.shields.io/badge/license-MPL_2.0-blue.svg)](https://raw.githubusercontent.com/caraus-ecms/tanya/master/LICENSE)

-Tanya is a general purpose library for D programming language that doesn't rely on the Garbage Collector.
+Tanya is a general purpose library for D programming language.

 Its aim is to simplify the manual memory management in D and to provide a guarantee with @nogc attribute that there are no hidden allocations on the